Quick Answer

 Make the operating limits explicit:

-If your policy requires deletion certification or incident-notice timing, keep placeholders until verified: [Add current threshold after verification].
+If your policy requires deletion certification or incident-notice timing, keep those thresholds pending official verification until the exact values are confirmed.

 Verify: identify the people, repositories, cloud environments, and subcontractors that will handle your information before signing.
 Red flag: shared accounts, unnamed subcontractors, or no return or deletion duty at exit.